A Data-Driven Approach to eCommerce SEO Services

+At AIS Media, our eCommerce SEO consulting services start with research.
+We research how your audience searches for your products and what motives them to purchase.
 Ecommerce websites are unique to other business sites found online.
-Other businesses can attract new sales from word-of-mouth, but an eCommerce company’s survival depends on a fine-tuned digital marketing strategy.
+Other businesses can attract new sales from word-of-mouth, but an eCommerce company’s survival depends on a well-defined digital marketing strategy.
 Ecommerce sites rely on search engines to bring in qualified web traffic and increase sales.
-At AIS Media, our eCommerce SEO services start with research.
-We research how your audience searches for your products and what motives them to purchase.

-For many digital marketing agencies, the SEO strategy needed for an eCommerce company is no different than any other.
-However, with features such as carts, transactions and online specials, eCommerce SEO requires a customized strategy tailored to your business goals.
-This is where our 20+ years of experience in digital marketing impacts your bottom line.
+For many digital marketing agencies, the eCommerce SEO strategy is no different than any other.
+With features such as carts, transactions, and online specials, eCommerce SEO requires a specific strategy tailored to your business goals.
+This is where our years of experience in digital marketing impact your bottom line.

 We know the journey from manufacturer to customer.
-We know how to find motivated searchers and market to them.
-We know what it takes to profit from online search.
-Our data-driven approach to eCommerce has propelled the growth and development of our clients.
+How to find motivated searchers and market to them.
+And we know what it takes to profit from online search.
+Our data-driven approach to eCommerce SEO has propelled the growth and development of our clients.

-For an eCommerce company, keywords should be organized into three buckets – informational, investigative, and transactional.
-This spreads your reach of potential customers online relative to their level of buying intent and generates search traffic for each step of the purchasing decision.
+For an eCommerce company, keywords should be organized into three buckets – informational, commercial, and transactional.
+This spreads your reach of potential customers online relative to their level of buying intent and generates search traffic for each step of the buying decision.

-- Informational keywords answer the when, where, how and why of your product.
-They are best implemented on blog posts, in-depth articles, buying guides, and any other content that is meant to inform the consumer.
+- Informational keywords answer the when, where, how, and why of your product.
+And are best added toblog posts, in-depth articles, buying guides, and any other content that is meant to inform the consumer.
 Discover the long-tail keywords (4+ word phrases) that address specific questions in your niche.

-- Investigative keywords contain product attributes, such as brand, color, size, etc. These keywords should be used when creating content resources for your consumer as well as category pages.
+- Commercial keywords contain product attributes, such as brand, color, size, etc. Commercial keywords should be used when creating content resources for your customer and category pages.

-- Examples of investigative keywords include: blue [product], mini [product] or used [product].
-Transactional keywords indicate a high level of buyer intent by including a specific product (make or model) or obvious indicators such as “for sale”.
+- Examples of commercial keywords include: blue [product], mini [product] or used [product].
+Transactional keywords contain a high level of buyer intent by including a specific product (make or model) or obvious indicators such as “for sale”.

 - Transactional keywords can be used on product pages as well as throughout your other content marketing efforts.